syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

-You can change/set the starting day of the week.
+You can change or set the starting day of the week.

 #### Example

-To set Tuesday as starting day of the week.
+To set Tuesday as starting day of the week,

 {% highlight html %}